 The CM-sublayer services are provided using layer specific functions and lower layer services offered to the CM-sublayer, controlled by short message service control entities called SMCs.

-An SMC entity in the MS communicates with an SMC entity in the MSC or the SGSN or the MME by means of a peer protocol, SM-CP (Short Message Service Control Protocol).
+An SMC entity in the MS communicates with an SMC entity in the MSC or the SGSN or the MME or the SMSF by means of a peer protocol, SM-CP (Short Message Service Control Protocol).
 The arrow diagrams in annex A give an overview of the messaging on the CM-sublayer during a short message transfer.

 A mobile station supporting the Short Message Service shall have a minimum of two SMC entities per service type (i.e. two for CS GSM and two for GPRS).
 This enables the MS to receive MT messages during an MO message transfer.